FurSure Case Study

 Designing Peace of Mind for Pet Owners

 A mobile app concept born from my own frustration tracking my dog's health.
-Through user research and testing, I discovered that the features that attract users aren't always the ones that keep them engaged — a lesson that completely changed my design priorities.
+Through user research and testing, I discovered that the features that attract users aren't always the ones that keep them engaged.

 Tools: Figma, Zoom